Shihao-Wang123/shihaowang.github.io/index.md

 Workstation: Shuangqing C740

-Hello, I'm Shihao Wang, an undergratuate student of Tanwei College at Tsinghua University from Sept 2021, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).
+Hello, I am Shihao Wang, an undergratuate student of Tanwei College at Tsinghua University from Sept 2021, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).

 My research interests focus on Hodge theory and classification of algebraic varieties.